Athma-Foundation/fap-of-love/fap-of-love.md

     Well for starters, it's none of other peoples fucking business what I do or do not do as long as I don't break the law.

 4. What are usually policed?
+    Anything that the moral police find offensive to their culture.
+Examples include clothing (particularly women), drinking alcohol (particularly women), smoking (particularly women), not wearing a religious attire (particularly women), public displays of affection like kissing or holding hands, partying, pubs, interaction between boys and girls/men and women, celebrations of western special days like valentines day/halloween, cosplays, greeting cards for said days, just anything really!

 5. Why are the moral police generally against?
 6. Give me some examples of moral policing in real-life.
 7. What is public display of affection?